Nidhi Bahl Updated On: 19 Feb, 2019 16:51 IST

 Q. What is a Psychometric Test?

-Psychometric tests are a standard and scientific method used to measure individuals' mental capabilities and behavioural style.
+Psychometric Test is a standard and scientific method used to measure individuals' mental capabilities and behavioural style.
 Psychometric tests are designed to measure candidates' suitability for a role based on the required personality characteristics and aptitude (or cognitive abilities).